Roberts County, Texas

 Roberts County is a county located in the U.S. state of Texas.
 As of the 2020 census, its population was 827, making it the eighth-least populous county in Texas.
 Its county seat is Miami, which is also the county's only incorporated community.
 The county was created in 1876 and organized in 1889.
 It is named for Oran Milo Roberts, a governor of Texas.
-Roberts County is one of five prohibition (entirely dry) counties in the state of Texas.
+Roberts County is one of four prohibition (entirely dry) counties in the state of Texas.

 History

 The Plains Apache inhabited the Texas Panhandle until they were displaced by the Comanche who dominated the area until the 1870s.
 The Comanche hunted the large herds of buffalo, which grazed on the prairie.
 In the Red River War of 1874–75, United States Army troops led by Ranald S. Mackenzie drove out the Comanches.
 Simultaneously, buffalo hunters killed the large herds in the area, destroying the food supply and livelihood of the Plains tribes, making way for permanent settlement by Anglo-Americans.

-In 1876, Roberts County was carved from Bexar County and the Clay Land District.
+In 1876, Roberts County was carved from the Bexar Territory and the Clay Land District.
 In 1887, the Southern Kansas Railway was built through Roberts County, and settlers followed.

 Roberts County is the scene of a recent battle for water rights, where the City of Amarillo, Texas, the Canadian River Municipal Water Authority, and T. Boone Pickens have sought to purchase the water rights within the county.
 Between the three, they own 80% of the water rights.